Cardiovascular disease is the No. 1 killer of women, resulting 1 in 3 deaths each year, according to the

 For some people, especially women, heart attacks don’t announce themselves in the usual way, with crushing chest pain that’s incapacitating and unmistakable.
 Less dramatic symptoms, such as an irregular heartbeat, shortness of breath, nausea, dizziness, indigestion, fatigue, numbness in hands and feet and discomfort that goes away, can also signal a heart attack – and need the same immediate medical attention.

 Heart attack symptoms vary in men and women, and not all women will experience the same symptoms.
 If you are having a heart attack, you may experience some of the following symptoms.

 Not all heart attacks have obvious symptoms, such as chest pain and shortness of breath.
 A heart attack can occur without the person knowing due to there being minimum or no symptoms.
 Often referred to as a silent heart attack, silent ischemia occurs when there is a lack of oxygen to the heart muscle due to blood flow being temporarily blocked.
 If you believe you are having a heart attack, call 9-1-1 immediately.

 Women should be aware of their risk factors for a heart attack.
 Monitoring blood pressure and cholesterol, regular exercise and avoiding smoking can help decrease the risk of a heart attack.

 Start with a phone call to your doctor.
-He or she can recommend self-tests and set up the screening tests than can help you uncover health problems early, when they're most treatable.
+He or she can recommend self-tests and set up the screening tests that can help you uncover health problems early, when they're most treatable.
 This list of screenings can help you start on 12 months of healthy living.
 Your doctor may recommend earlier or more frequent screenings for you, based on your family history or other risk factors.